ScottLogic/quantifying-ai-productivity/README.md

 ## Testers

-The testing task is to implement API tests using any generative AI model, such as ChatGPT, Google Bard, etc. A skeleton framework has been provided in Cypress.
+The testing task is to implement API tests using any generative AI model, such as ChatGPT, Google Bard, etc. A skeleton framework has been provided in Cypress on the `start-here-test` branch.
 It is also valid to start completely from scratch if you wish.

 First, start the web service in the language of your choice, e.g. JavaScript, and make sure it's running on localhost:8080.